TaylorMichaelHall/BallotCoverage/README.md

 The script will output a sentence describing the smallest set of surnames.
 For example:

 ```
-Since 1980, at least one of these surnames has appeared on every presidential ballot (in chronological order of first appearance): Bush, Clinton, or Trump.
+Since 1980, at least one of these surnames has appeared on every presidential ballot (in chronological order of first appearance): Bush, Clinton, Biden, or Trump.
 ```

 In verbose mode, you'll see additional information about how the script found this answer.